 Skincare brand Beekman 1802 communicates urgency with this subject line beginning “LAST CALL.”

-Be careful that the urgency and FOMO you communicate don’t use email spam trigger words—words and phrases that, when included in your company’s emails, can result in them being labeled “spam” by your recipient’s filter and negatively affect your email deliverability.
+Be careful that the urgency and FOMO you communicate don’t use email spam trigger words—words and phrases that, when included in your company’s emails, can result in them ending up in your recipient’s spam folder and negatively affect your email deliverability.

 Some brands communicate urgency way too…loudly.
 Several words in all caps, too much explanation, or simply too many characters in a subject line can turn off just about any reader, let alone someone with inbox fatigue.

 And consider how these subject lines look within an inbox.

 Too many emojis, harsh colors, all caps—copy that can feel manipulative, like Are these the CAMPING COTS you wanted?